Ayush4504/_Prodigy_WD_02-main/README.md

-Just created a Stopwatch Web Application using HTML, CSS and JavaScript with functions like stopping and pausing with the tracking and displaying the lap times.
+Just created a Stopwatch Web Application using HTML, CSS and JavaScript with functions like stopping and pausing with the reset function as well.

 !!
 Hope You Enjoyed it. !!